 Florida Medicaid spending grew 13.5 percent on average every year between 1980 and 2004.
 In an effort to slow that trend, Florida applied for and received approval for an 1115 waiver for its Medicaid Reform pilot.
 The pilot implemented managed care in two counties in 2006 and added three more counties in 2007; the waiver was extended several times.

 In 2013, the federal government approved an amendment for statewide expansion of managed care; the amendment also renamed Medicaid Reform as Managed Medical Assistance (MMA).
-Nearly all Florida Medicaid beneficiaries are now enrolled in managed care plans, like health maintenance organizations (HMOs).
+Ninety percent of all Florida Medicaid beneficiaries are now enrolled in managed care plans, like health maintenance organizations (HMOs).
 The state hopes to improve quality through better coordination of care and save money through smaller networks of providers.